 Growth in Britain has dropped from an expected 3% in 2008 to an actual of 0.2%.
-The recent credit crunch is creating a situation where banks and lenders are not lending money to consumers or investors due to the level of risk being higher than some five years ago.
-The current situation in autumn 2008 shows that: -
+Forecasting has shown that the Country will be formally in a recession in mid January 2009, shown as three consecutive months of no growth (September - December 2008).
+The quarter previous to this had minimal growth of 0.2%.
+The recent liquidity gap is creating a situation where banks and lenders are not lending money to consumers or investors due to the level of risk being higher than some five years ago.
+The current situation in November 2008 shows that: -

-- there is a significant slow down in housing demand - Investment intentions declined - Growth in the demand for exports was broadly stable - Growth in domestically orientated manufacturing output was steady, but there was a further pronounced deceleration in construction and services output - Labour demand softened - Annual consumer price inflation continued to rise
+- there is a significant slow down in available finance which is affecting the housing market - Investment intentions declined - Growth in the demand for exports was broadly stable - Demand for consumer services continued to shrink, and retail sales values were broadly unchanged relative to 2007. - Growth in domestically orientated manufacturing output was steady, but there was a further pronounced deceleration in construction and services output - Employment intentions were scaled back across all sectors - The Bank of England lowered interest rates 1.5% in November 2008 - The government lowered VAT rates by 2.5% in November 2008 effective from the 1st December 2008 - Annual consumer price inflation continued to rise